First post, by Srandista

 COOLER: SilentiumPC Spartan 3 LT

-GPU: Radeon 9500@9700 AGP (perfectly working in Win 98, even with HDMI monitors), Radeon X850 Pro VIVO@XT PE AGP (fastest ATI card with Win 98 support, but doesn't work with HDMI monitors), Voodoo4 4500 AGP (for Glide games), Radeon HD4770 PCIe (efficient card for XP gaming), Radeon HD5870 PCIe (FAST card for XP gaming)
+GPU: Radeon 9500@9700 AGP (perfectly working in Win 98, working with HDMI monitors without issues), Radeon X800 Pro VIVO@XT AGP (one of the fastest ATI card with Win 98 support, but if you use it with HDMI monitor, you won't get POST and OS loading screen), Voodoo4 4500 AGP (for Glide games), Radeon HD4850 PCIe (fast card for XP gaming)

 So, the most important question probably is, why I build this machine, and why I used mentioned components?

 Well, few months ago, for some strange nostalgic reason, I somehow found out, that I culpable miss whole AGP era.
 With my old PC, I used Voodoo 3 PCI, and after that I switched to laptop for some reasons.
 And when I came back and jump again to #PCMasterRace bandwagon with my new desktop, AGP was already long gone and PCIe was everywhere.